johnneycao/PowerBI-Open-Data-for-fun/README.md

 # Power-BI-Samples
-This is the personal repository for sample Power BI Dashboard / Reports using open data sources.
+This personal repository contains a collection of personal built Power BI Dashboard / Reports sample files.
+It includes datasets used for samples, tutorials and other contents.
+This project welcomes contributions and suggestions.

 ----------